ornellion/100DaysOfCode/round2-log.md

 **Thoughts**:

 Another day, another project design.
-Deciding on the project isn't taking as long as it used to at least, especially since I've desiged style guides and now have favourite fonts 😅 I think I'm going to use CSS Grid for this project even if it relatively simple as I've predominantly used Flex and want to have some practice using Grid.
+Deciding on the project elements isn't taking as long as it used to at least, especially since I've desiged style guides and now have favourite fonts 😅 I think I'm going to use CSS Grid for this project even if it relatively simple as I've predominantly used Flex and want to have some practice using Grid.

+---

+### Day 28: April 2, 2024

+**Today's Progress**:
+- Codecademy: Continued working on the Challenge Project: Responsive Club Website

+**Thoughts**:

+Using CSS Grid is a little confusing but it feels easier to make things responsive as well as providing more overall control to the way things are laid out on the page.
+Media queries are also going from being a project requirement to being one of my favourite tools.
+I have the idea of a mobile-first approach in mind, but since I'm usually coding on a desktop/laptop it feels more intuitive to code that first before coding the mobile.

+I still have to Google pretty much everything but I'm happy to find what I'm looking for faster and my bookmarks grow every day!